QubitPi/management-blogs/docs/_posts/2021-06-29-user-driven-data-system.md

     of stakeholders
 * Developers Convert Data Specification to the Actual Data
-  - **Experiences have shown that different Data Specifications can all be converted to the actual Data using almost the same" implementation.
+  - **Experiences have shown that different Data Specifications can all be converted to the actual Data using almost the same implementation.
 The variables only come from the "meta" data of the Data Specification;**
   - Given the fact above, the conversion can be auto-generated using a "meta" program.
 The benefits of it is that any changes in the Data
     Specification can be quickly consumed to re-generate the test data, it is the same effort as re-executing